Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Subscribe
 IOX to GO: 3rd level of an IoxToGo message.
-Subscribe-request: An external device sends this message to subscribe an available topic.
+Subscribe request: An external device sends this message to subscribe an available topic.

 | Field | Type | Label | Description |